songyandong/documentation/cli/README.md

 - **Description**:
   Initialize the user node and create the PPIO data directory and configuration file.
   - If the data directory or configuration file already exists, nothing is done;
-  - If the configuration file format is unexpected, the content will be updated to the default.
+  - If the configuration file format is unexpected, its content will be updated to default.
 - **Usage**:
   ```bash
   ppio init